Why Keep Children Away From Lead?

 Lead is a dangerous metal used in a lot of things, It hurts children when it gets into their bodies.
 As children start to crawl and walk, they may put things with lead or lead dust into their mouths or put fingers into their mouths after touching things.
 Even if you find out your child has lead in their body, there are many important things you can do to help.
 Call or text us at 808-733-9012 today.

-There are many types of lead sources in Hawaii like old paint, soil, dust, old toys, jewelry, antiques, souvenirs, fishing tackle, keys, dishes, food, spices, water, jobs, and hobbies.
+There are many types of lead sources in Hawaii like old paint, soil, house dust, old toys, jewelry, cosmetics, antiques, souvenirs, fishing tackle, keys, dishes, food, spices, tobacco products, artificial turf, and water.
 Paint is the most common source of lead in Hawaii.
 Lead was used in house paint until 1978.
 Lead dust from old paint falling apart can get on things inside and outside a building.
 Soil can also have lead in it especially along busy roads or near the outside of buildings.

 A simple blood test is the only way to know if a child has lead in their bodies.
 Children should get tested at 1 and 2 years of age, and later if never tested before.
 Testing is required and FREE with MedQUEST/Medicaid.
 Ask your child’s health care provider about a simple blood test.
 It is okay to test at other times too if you or your doctor thinks your child may have lead in their bodies.